How to turn a sketch into a realistic render

 Upload your sketch

-Upload your sketch, floor plan, or hand-drawn drawing.
-The workflow accepts pencil sketches, ink drawings, digital wireframes, architectural plans, and rough concept art.
+Upload your sketch, floor plan, or hand-drawn drawing to the Sketch to render workflow.
+The Sketch field accepts pencil sketches, ink drawings, digital wireframes, architectural plans, and rough concept art.
 Cleaner lines produce sharper results, but even rough napkin sketches work well.

 Original hand-drawn sketch uploaded to Morphic